 As discussed in the previous section, a binomial distribution model used in (24), which assumes a constant mutation rate and independent mutation process, could be problematic in more practical data analysis applications when the mutation counts are highly overdispersed.
-Hence, we first proposed a two-layer model to fit the variant count data (model 2 in the methods section).
-Instead of setting a constant mutation rate, our model treated the mutation rate as a beta distributed random variable, which flexibly provides the underlying mutation rate with desired mean and variance properties.
-Then the mutation counts within each regulatory element could be easily modelled as a beta-binomial distribution (details in methods).
+Hence, we first proposed a two-layer model to fit the variant count data (model 2 in the Methods section).
+Instead of setting a constant mutation rate, our model treated the mutation rate as a beta-distributed random variable, which flexibly provides the underlying mutation rate with desired mean and variance properties.
+Then the mutation counts within each regulatory element could be easily modelled as a beta-binomial distribution (details in Methods section).

 We fitted the mutation count data at a 10kb bin resolution of the 760 WGS cancer genomes under the fixed (binomial) and variable (beta-binomial) mutation rate assumptions in Fig. 4.
 We calculated the frequency of the observed mutation count in each bin and compared it with the binomial (model 1) and beta-binomial (model 2) fittings respectively.
 It is shown in Fig. 4 A that the observed data demonstrates much heavier tails than the binomial distribution, while the beta-binomial distribution fits the right tail very well.
 In order to quantitatively exhibit the improved performance of beta-binomial fitting, we utilized Kolmogorov-Smirnov (KS) statistics to compare the two distributions with the observed data in a nonparametric way.
 A larger KS statistic indicates a higher level of deviation between the two distributions.
 Specifically, 1000 bins were drawn from beta-binomial and binomial fitted distributions separately to calculate the KS statistic against the randomly sampled 1000 mutation counts from the observed data.
 This scheme was repeated 1000 times and the cumulative distribution function (C.D.F) of the KS statistics were given in Fig. 4B.
 The median KS statistic value for the beta-binomial distribution was 0.087, significantly smaller than 0.218 of the binomial distribution (p-value for two-sided Wilcoxon test < 2.2×1016, boxplots given in Fig. 4C).
-Different bin sizes were analyzed using the sample method and results were similar (Fig. S3-Fig. S4).
+Different bin sizes were analyzed using the sample method and results were similar (Fig. S3-S4).
 In order to avoid overfitting, we utilized half of the data for distribution fitting, and the remaining half as the input to calculate the KS statistic for evaluation.
 This scheme was repeated 100 times.
 The beta-binomial distribution still significantly outperforms the binomial distribution (0.0821 vs. 0.216, p-value for two sided Wilcoxon test < 2.2×1016, Fig. S5).
 Hence, the improved performance of the beta-binomial distribution is due to its enhanced flexibility to handle the overdispersed mutation count data instead of overfitting.

 In the significance analysis, p-values were usually calculated from the right tail of the null distribution.
-But the huge deviation of the binomial distribution from the observed one could potentially introduce huge p-value inflation, and consequently result in numerous false positives.
+However, the huge deviation of the binomial distribution from the observed one could potentially introduce huge p-value inflation, and consequently result in numerous false positives.
 We defined the p-values for the observed distribution as the percentage of bins with equal or larger mutation counts.
 However, the improved fitting of the beta-binomial distribution could solve this problem and provide more accurate p-value assessment.

 Local background mutation rate calculation through replication timing correction further controls false positives and false negatives